 - Only unchecked: Only audit links that have not been previously audited

-- Only errors: Only audit links that return client, server, and other errors
+- Only errors: Only audit links that return client, server, or other errors

 You will most likely want to check all your links.
 So, select Check all links.